doanthevu1910/ams-house-price/README.md

 - Rent price instead of house price (more data available)
 - Other cities of the Netherlands
 - Factor in more parameters (altitude, condition)
-- Try to update the model in real time (AWS)
+- Try to update the model in real time (Selenium, AWS)

 # References